East Frisians are long-time and prodigious tea drinkers.

 What are East Frisian fireworks and clouds?

 Watch what happens after you pour the cream.
 After a second, the cream that fell to the bottom of the cup will rebound to the surface, creating beautiful “East Frisian fireworks.”
 Then the tea and cream on the surface swirl into clouds.
 This mesmerizing effect is called wulkje by the East Frisians.

 By not stirring, the tea retains distinctive layers.
 As Lana wrote, if you drink the cup in three sips, “the first sip is smooth [and creamy], the second is bitter, and the third is sweet.”

 East Frisian tea is the only kind I enjoy with cream.
 In fact, it took me almost a year to work up the desire to try it with the cream.
 (I’m not even kidding!)
 If you don’t use cream, you won’t get the amazing East Frisian fireworks or distinct layers.
 The boldness of the tea contrasts beautifully with the sweet cream.
 It’s well worth the try.

-Have you tried East Frisian tea the East Frisian way?
+Have you tried tea the East Frisian way?
+I compare two East Frisian blends in a previous post.
+Please let us know in the comments.
 Do you have a favorite blend?
-Please let us know in the comments.
-As they say on the Ostfriesisches Teemuseum’s website: “Prost tee!”
+As they say on the Ostfriesisches Teemuseum: “Prost tee!”

 Interested in other tea cultures, check out my post “The Flowering of Chilean Tea Culture.”